khaled-mehizel/covid-19-dashboard/README.md

 # Overview
  End-to-end data dashboard analyzing the spread of COVID-19 and its casualties.
- It's not very beautiful but it's built with simplicity in mind so everyone can use it.
+ It's not very beautiful, but it's built with simplicity in mind, so everyone can use it.

  Timeframe of the study: 2020-01 to 2021-05

- This is my first project and it is mostly unguided, it has significance because my father died indirectly to COVID-19.
-His cardiovascular condition was exacerbated by Hydroxychloroquin, a malaria medicine that was administered to covid victims in third world countries.
+ This is my first project, and it is mostly unguided, it has significance because my father died indirectly to COVID-19.
+His cardiovascular condition was exacerbated by Hydroxychloroquin, a malaria medicine that was administered to covid victims in Third World countries.

  I originally intended to also compare countries' HDI to the percentage of people dying to COVID, as a way to gauge the effectiveness of their hospital
  As well as comparing new case rate with population density.
 These ideas never saw the light of day unfortunately, I settled for the dashboard only.